isomerpages/moe-methodistgirlssch/_admissions/Secondary Admission/Midstream Admission for Secondary School.md

 All interviews will be conducted within the month of November.</p>
 <h2>For Returning Singaporeans</h2>
 <p>Returning Singaporeans (RS) may seek admission to our school at any time
 of the year.
-However, RSes are encouraged to seek admission in the first half of the year.
 Please access this <a href="https://www.moe.gov.sg/returning-singaporeans/returning-to-singapore" rel="noopener noreferrer nofollow" target="_blank">website</a> for a comprehensive suite of services.
 Alternatively, please contact the school for more information on admission.</p>
 <h2>For International Students applying to Secondary 1 - 3</h2>